storj/storj/docs/blueprints/storage-node-downtime-tracking-with-audits.md

 ### 1) Determine the business requirement for the minimum frequency of audits per node.
 Implement the necessary changes to make this happen.

 This will determine what window sizes we can work with.
+Ideally we should be completing multiple audit queues over the course of a single window.

-### 2) Add new columns, `offline_scored_at` and `offline_suspended`, and `under_review` to `nodes` table
+### 2) Add new nullable timestamp columns `offline_suspended` and `under_review` to `nodes` table
-We do not need to evaluate a node's standing every time it is audited because we are only interested in complete windows.
-Therefore, we only need to evaluate a node's standing once per window.
-If `offline_scored_at` does not fall within the current window then we need to set `offline_scored_at` to the current time and evaluate whether the node needs to be suspended, reinstated, or disqualified.

-`offline_scored_at` and `under_review` should be timestamps. `offline_suspended` could be a timestamp or a boolean.
-The boolean would use less space, but the timestamp might be more informative on a SNO dashboard.

 ### 3) Implement a DB table to store audit history